A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Characteristics of the new dynamical model

-Figure~\ref{fig:dens-comp} shows the variation in density as a function of \zgal\, at the Solar Galactocentric radius for the different age components for the {\bt Mev2011 version and the new dynamical model}.
-The difference is small {\bfv for ages younger than 2 Gyr and ages older than 5 Gyr, but significant for intermediate ages.}
+The density laws constrained by the dynamics are significantly different from those of the previous model \citep{Robin2003} which followed Einasto laws and applied the self-consistency principle at \Rsun\ as in \cite{Bienayme1987a} assuming the age--velocity relation of \cite{Gomez1997}.
+Figure~\ref{fig:dens-comp} shows the variation in density as a function of \zgal\, at the Solar Galactocentric radius for the different age components for the Mev2011 version and the new dynamical model.
+The difference is small for ages younger than 2 Gyr and ages older than 5 Gyr, but is significant for intermediate ages.